mugraphcodec/mugraphcodec.github.io/README.md

-# This is the demo page for HierCodec
+# This is the demo page for MuGraphCodec